 Every school has its own system of showing a class schedule.
-The sample schedule below shows the information included on most schedules.
+This sample schedule shows the information included on most schedules.
 This student is taking 15 credit hours; 12 hours is usually considered full time for an undergraduate.

 When you plan your schedule, consider travel time between buildings.
 On a small campus, that's no problem.
 On a large campus, though, travel time may be an important factor.